OpungoJacob/API-tasks/README.md

 This repository is meant to display some of the class tasks assigned in-line with API handling.
 Python and React were used to build two separate implementations.

     NOTE:
     ** The "CLIENT _ID" & "CLIENT_SECRET" have been replaced with dummy credentials for security reasons.
+To access the "CLIENT _ID" & "CLIENT_SECRET", follow the steps illustrated below;

 The API of choice was SPotify.
 In order to obtain acces to the Spotify API, the following requirements are needed;